kiedtl/roguelike/doc/branches.md

 .
 Start ─>║  Prison  ║
 .                     ╙──────────╜

-## Smithing
+## Caverns

-Smithing/3 contains the Iron Rune.
+Caverns/3 contains the Basalt Rune.

 - Open terrain makes it a bit more difficult to run.
 - Steam vents, smoke clouds, and noxious fumes make hanging around in certain areas dangerous.
-- Fuming fiends with their dustling friends are a Smithing-only speciality.
+- Fuming fiends with their dustling friends are a Caverns-only speciality.
 - Smoke clouds and large splotches of fungi obscure vision...
 - ...Until fuming fiends dispel clouds, and fungi is set on fire.